Using Machine Learning techniques in phenomenological studies in flavour physics: Brief summary of the Effective Field Theory

 We perform the Renormalization Group (RG) running of the SMEFT Wilson coefficients from $\Lambda = 1\,\mathrm{TeV}$ down to $\mu_\mathrm{EW}$ \cite{Celis:2017hod}, where we match the SMEFT and WET operators \cite{Jenkins:2017jig}, and finally we perform the RG running of the WET coefficients down to $\mu = m_b$ \cite{Jenkins:2017dyc}.
 We check that the analytical expressions are in agreement with the numerical results obtained by the package \texttt{Wilson} \cite{Aebischer:2018bkb}.
-The relevant terms are:
+This operation is performed for all the effective operators in the WET that receive contributions from the Lagrangian in Eq.~\eqref{eq:LagLambda}.
+Here we reproduce the matching conditions for the Wilson coefficients with the largest impact on the semileptonic $B$ meson decays, that is, $C_9^{i\,\mathrm{NP}}$ and $C_{10}^{i\,\mathrm{NP}}$ for the $B\to K^{(*)}\ell^+\ell^-$ decays, $C_{VL}^{i\,\mathrm{NP}}$ for the $B \to D^{(*)}\ell\nu$ decays, and $C_\nu^i$ for the $B\to K^{(*)}\nu\bar{\nu}$ decays:

 We find out that there is a sizeable subleading term that affects $C_9^{\mathrm{NP}\,i}$ and not $C_{10}^{\mathrm{NP}\,i}$, thus breaking the leading-order relation $C_9^{\mathrm{NP}\,i} = - C_{10}^{\mathrm{NP}\,i}$.
 However, this subleading term is LFU, since it does not depend on the leptonic rotation matrix $\lambda^\ell$, and consequently has a negligible effect on the universality ratios $\RKp$.
 The spoiling of the tree-level relation will become relevant in observables that include only one lepton flavour, such as the branching ratios and angular observables for $B\to K^{(*)}\mu^+ \mu^-$; which depend on $C_9^\mu$ and $C_{10}^\mu$; and $B_s \to \mu^+ \mu^-$ only depending on $C_{10}^\mu$.
 The interplay between the tree-level and loop-induced terms is well known and was also previously discussed by~\cite{Cornella:2021sby}.